0Blanck0/GameStore/README.md

 The app follows a modern and clean design, with an emphasis on ease of use and smooth navigation.
 The interface elements are organized in a logical way, allowing users to easily find what they are looking for.

 ## Project Origin
-This project was done as part of a dart/flutter tutorial via the [Driss AS] (https://www.youtube.com/watch?v=iasOWA6JSKc).
+This project was done as part of a dart/flutter tutorial via the [Driss AS](https://www.youtube.com/watch?v=iasOWA6JSKc).
 This project allows me to get a glimpse of this technology and how it can be used.

 ## License
 This project is under MIT license - see the LICENSE file for details.